 The MOT program is a part-time program, which begins in September of

 each year.
 We are now accepting applications for September 2017 cohort.

 The online applications will be accepted from October 2014 up until June 15, 2015.
 You are encouraged to apply as soon as possible as applications will be reviewed/admitted on an ongoing basis.
 Apply through our online application system.
 (See Application Process if you need assistance with your application, or with uploading your supporting documents.)
-International applicants should apply no later than April 1, 2015 to allow for study permit processing time.

 International applicants: please be aware that if you apply after April 1st, you may not get your study permit in time for this September start.